acim/oxeye/README.md

 To start a production version of your app, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.

-You can deploy your application to any environment that supports Node 8 or above.
-As an example, to deploy to [Now](https://zeit.co/now), run these commands:
+You can deploy your application to any environment that supports Node 10 or above.
+As an example, to deploy to [ZEIT Now](https://zeit.co/now) when using `sapper export`, run these commands:

 ```bash
 npm install -g now
 now
 ```

+If your app can't be exported to a static site, you can use the [now-sapper](https://github.com/thgh/now-sapper) builder.
+You can find instructions on how to do so in its [README](https://github.com/thgh/now-sapper#basic-usage).

 ## Using external components